 This conscience of an individual’s cultural identity would appear to be characteristic of a ‘holistic’ society, a society where value is placed on the whole and where the individual is not the supreme value.
 Taking Louis Dumont’s description of the Germans, one could say that one is ‘Japanese’ before being ‘human’.
 Holistic societies have very specific traits like ‘interdependence and hierarchy’.
 They oppose modern societies where rationalism and individualism consider the individual and his universal ideas –freedom and equality- as the highest value.

-So how holistic is your Technorati?
-Have Technorati the ingredients to nurture a creative Technorati?
+the ingredients to nurture a creative network

 Who generates this hunger for the new in Japan ?